Christian Estrosi

-Christian Paul Gilbert Estrosi (/fr/ (born 1 July 1955) is a French sportsman and politician and the Mayor of Nice since 2017, previously holding the office from 2008 to 2016.
+Christian Paul Gilbert Estrosi (/fr/; born 1 July 1955) is a French sportsman and former politician.
+He was the Mayor of Nice from 2008 to 2026.
 A former professional motorcyclist, he served as a government minister under Presidents Jacques Chirac and Nicolas Sarkozy.
 Estrosi also served as President of the Regional Council of Provence-Alpes-Côte d'Azur from 2015 to 2017 and First Deputy Mayor of Nice from 2016 until 2017.
 He is a former member of The Republicans, which he left in 2021 to join Horizons.

 Early life

 Estrosi was born on 1 July 1955 in Nice.
 His grandparents were immigrants from Italy.